Quantum tomography explains quantum mechanics: On the foundations of quantum mechanics

-Thus by shifting the attention from the microscopic structure to the experimentally accessible macroscopic equipment (sources, detectors, filters, and instruments) we have gotten rid of all potentially subjective elements of quantum theory.
+Thus by shifting the attention from the microscopic structure to the experimentally accessible macroscopic equipment (sources, detectors, filters, and instruments), we have got rid of all potentially subjective elements of quantum theory.